fifthidea/sub/README.md

 # Telegram V2Ray Subscription Generator
 Automatically builds V2Ray subscriptions from one or more public/private Telegram channels/groups using **Telethon** and GitHub Actions.

+Every 15 minutes, the workflow fetches configurations from each configured Telegram channel/group using Telethon.
+Depending on the selected `LIMIT_MODE`, it can scan a fixed number of messages, stop after collecting a target number of extracted configs, or stop after collecting a target number of unique valid configs.

-Every 15 minutes, the workflow fetches the latest configurable number of messages from each channel, extracts supported proxy configs, validates and deduplicates them, then generates both per-channel and merged subscriptions.
+Extracted proxy configs are validated, deduplicated, filtered, and then used to generate both per-channel and merged subscriptions.
 Channels inactive for the configured period are automatically excluded from merged subscriptions until they publish new configs again.

 ---